justonlyme1/alx-system_engineering-devops/0x00-shell_basics/README.md

-This contains script to do some shells basic operations 1-listit shiw the content of the current dirctory
+This contains script to do some shells basic operations

+0-current_working_directory This show the absolute path of the current directory ono is work on.

+1-listit show the content of the current dirctory.

-2-bringmehome:- Takes you back to the HOME directoryfrom any directory you are
+2-bringmehome:- Takes you back to the HOME directoryfrom any directory you are.

-3-listfiles :- Display current directory content in a long format
+3-listfiles :- Display current directory content in a long format.

-4-listmorefiles :- Display current directory content including hidden files (starting with .)
+4-listmorefiles :- Display current directory content including hidden files (starting with .).

-5-listfilesdigitonly :- Display the content of the  current directory with user and groupIDS in numerical value
+5-listfilesdigitonly :- Display the content of the  current directory with user and groupIDS in numerical value.

-6-firstdirectory :- this create a directory named my_first_directory in the /tmp/ directory
+6-firstdirectory :- this create a directory named my_first_directory in the /tmp/ directory.

-7-movethefile :- this move ths file name betty from /tmp/ to my_first_directory
+7-movethefile :- this move ths file name betty from /tmp/ to my_first_directory.

-8-firstdelete This will delete the file betty from the directory /tmp/my_first_directory/
+8-firstdelete This will delete the file betty from the directory /tmp/my_first_directory/ .

-9-firstdirdeletion This delete the directory that is on the /tmp/ directory
+9-firstdirdeletion This delete the directory that is on the /tmp/ directory.

 10-back this brings back the old pwd